Deba1232/address-book/README.md

 # Address Book
-A simple address book implemented using C.
+A simple address book implemented in C.